Gerard da Cunha: Early life

-Born on 10 February 1955 in the city of Godhra, Gujarat, da Cunha travelled across the country since childhood as his father worked with the State Bank of India and had a transferable job.
+Gerard da Cunha was born on 10 February 1955 in the city of Godhra, Bombay State (now Gujarat), da Cunha travelled across the country since childhood as his father worked with the State Bank of India and had a transferable job.
 He did most of his schooling at St. Mary's in Mazgaon, Maharashtra.

 Later, he studied at the prestigious School of Planning and Architecture, Delhi, which is regarded as the best institution in the country for architecture.
-During his 3rd year at SPA, da Cunha took a one-year break from the school and travelled to Kerala to work closely with the world- renowned architect Laurie Baker, whom he greatly admired.
+During his 3rd year at SPA, da Cunha took a one-year break from the school and travelled to Kerala to work closely with the world-renowned architect Laurie Baker, whom he greatly admired.

 After his course in architecture from School of Planning and Architecture (SPA), da Cunha joined DDA in 1979, but he found the experience of working there extremely monotonous.
-Bored with his job, he went to Goa (his home state) hoping for some exciting element in his life.
+Bored with his job, he went to Goa (his home state), hoping for some exciting element in his life.